-Where reasonably possible, Wycliffe will hold more than one emergency contact for each child, with two being the expected level of contact including phones and emails wherever possible.
+Where reasonably possible, Wycliffe will hold more than one emergency contact for each child, with two being the expected level of contact including phones and emails, to provide the College with additional options to make contact with a responsible adult particularly when a child who is repeatedly absent and/or absent for prolonged periods is also identified as a welfare and/or safeguarding concern.

-If a child is failing to attend school regularly or has been absent without the School's permission for a continuous period of 10 school days or more, then the local authority will be notified of the absence.
-The local authority will be notified when a pupil is deleted from the admission register / school register.
-This will be acted upon as soon as the grounds for deletion are met, but no later than deleting the pupil's name.
-When working with Local Authority Children's Services where school absence indicates safeguarding concerns the School will have regard to the non-statutory DfE guidance 'Working together to improve school attendance'.
+The College will report to the Local Authority a pupil who fails to attend school regularly or has been absent from school without the College's permission for a continuous period of 10 school days or more.
+Further details are available in the Attendance Policy.

+When working with local authority children's services where school absence indicates safeguarding concerns the College will have regard to the DfE guidance 'Working together to improve school attendance: statutory guidance for maintained schools, academies, independent schools and local authorities (February 2024).